carverauto/serviceradar-media/slides.md

 # Thank You!

 <!--
-Thank you for taking the time to learn more about Carver Automation and ThreadR.
-We're excited about the opportunity to make strides in communication analysis.
+Thank you for taking the time to learn more about ServiceRadar.
+We're excited about the opportunity to transform how organizations monitor their distributed networks and services in challenging environments.
 -->